Super women and console wars: what awaits us in 2020

 But will demonstrations continue in 2020, or perhaps even intensify?

-“This wave of public discontent is likely to spread to other countries,” said Ishak Divan, an Arab expert and professor at PSL University in Paris.
+“This wave of public discontent is likely to spread to other countries as well,” says Ishak Divan, an Arab world expert and professor at PSL University in Paris.

-“The main difference from the first wave of 2011 is the economic environment.
-Growth has slowed, public debt has increased, and unemployment has increased, ”he adds.
+“The main difference from the first wave of 2011 is economic conditions.
+Growth has slowed, government debt has risen and unemployment has increased, ”he adds.

-“Therefore, if the struggle for dignity was the driving force of the preliminary uprising (in 2011), today people are more likely to drive hunger at protests,” he said Sofa.
+“Therefore, if the driving force behind the preliminary uprising (in 2011) was the struggle for dignity, today people are more likely to drive out hunger at protest actions,” he said.
+Sofa.

 Is anyone there?

-The existence of planets outside our solar system is not new for a long time - since the late 1990s, more than 4000 of them have been discovered.
+The existence of planets outside our solar system is no longer news - more than 1990 have been discovered since the late 4000s.

-But the launch of the Cheops space telescope on December 18 began a new era in their research: over the next three years, this device of the European Space Agency will closely look at 400-500 exoplanets.
+But the launch of the Cheops space telescope on December 18 ushered in a new era in their exploration: Over the next three years, this ESA craft will take a close look at 400-500 exoplanets.

-He will investigate several characteristics of the planets to determine the "promising topics" of the next generation of "researchers", which include the NASA's James Webb Space Telescope (JWST), which should be launched in 2021.
+It will explore several characteristics of the planets to identify "promising themes" for the next generation of "explorers", which include NASA's James Webb Space Telescope (JWST), which is due to launch in 2021.

 Elections to Watch Out for Beijing